Fundamentals · OrevateAI

 Frequently Asked Questions

-What is the most important concept in probability for AI?
+What is the most important probability concept for AI?

-Do I need to be a math expert to use AI?
+Do I need to be a math expert to work in AI?

-How does statistics help in evaluating AI models?
+How do statistics help in evaluating AI models?

-What’s the difference between probability and statistics in AI?
+What is the difference between probability and statistics in the context of AI?

 About the Author